Devel0pmentHero/Q/README.md

 ### Drop

-Dropping databases, schemas and tables can be done by using the ``Q::Drop()``-method which returns a specialized implementation of the ``\Q\Expression\IDrop``-Expression according the current database.
+Dropping databases, schemas and tables is done through the ``Q::Drop()``-method which returns a specialized implementation of the ``\Q\Expression\IDrop``-Expression according the current database.

 #### Database